bangbay/wp-user-avatar/readme.txt

 </a>`

 = Can Contributors or Subscribers choose their own WP User Avatar image? = Yes, if you enable "Allow Contributors & Subscribers to upload avatars" in the WP User Avatar settings.
+These users will see a slightly different interface because they are allowed only one image upload.

 = Will WP User Avatar work with comment author avatars? =